How to Apply Conditional Formatting to Cells

 Remove Conditional Formatting Example

 method.
-Pass the index of the targeted conditional formatting rule to the method.
+Pass the index of the targeted rule to this method.

 :path=/static-assets/excel/content-code-examples/how-to/conditional-formatting-remove.cs